 About the project

-The STADIEM Open Call aims at innovative startups/SMEs whose solutions can be integrated/incorporated in the media/content sector and beyond.
-More specifically, STADIEM will support projects working around the following 7 Topics:
+The STADIEM Open Call aims at innovative start-ups/scale-ups whose solutions can be integrated/incorporated in the media/content sector and beyond.
+More specifically, STADIEM will support projects working around the following 7 focus areas:

 - Content Creation & distribution

 - Content verification and against disinformation

 STADIEM aims to stimulate and shape the application of emerging technologies that foster the development of Next Generation Media solutions.
 If you feel that your solution sets to revolutionise media or content, or utilises this in Moonshot capacity, you are eligible to apply.

 - Access to a collaborative and international media community

 - Cross-border cooperation with corporates and investors to establish funding and collaboration ties

 - Incubation and acceleration opportunities to innovators across 4 hubs in Europe – VRT (Brussels, Belgium), MCB (Bergen, Norway), Storytek (Tallinn, Estonia), NMA, (Hamburg, Germany)

 - Develop, integrate, and pilot your solutions further with a corporate partner